top of page

 Erin Zhai

 你好!
 Kia ora!
-I'm Erin, a Registered Psychologist with a wealth of experience supporting individuals from diverse cultural backgrounds.
+I'm Erin, a registered psychologist with a wealth of experience supporting individuals from diverse cultural backgrounds.
 I understand that life can often feel overwhelming, and it's easy to get caught up in unhelpful patterns of thinking, behaviour, and how we relate to ourselves and others.
 These patterns can lead to challenges such as mood issues, self-doubt, guilt, shame, or even substance use as a way to escape emotional pain.
 In such moments, therapy can offer a path to greater clarity, self-awareness, and new strategies for navigating life’s complexities.

-Therapy approaches
+Therapy Approaches

 • Cognitive Behavioural Therapy (CBT)